Absence of positive eigenvalues of magnetic Schr\"odinger operators: Magnetic Schr odinger operators and the Poincar e gauge

+for the form sum and $H_{A,V}= (P-A)^2 +V$ for the associated operator.
+We will sometimes drop the dependence of $H_{A,V}$ and simply write $H$ for the full magnetic Schr\"odinger operator.

-The diamagnetic inequality implies that if $V$ is form bounded, respectively form small w.r.t~$P^2$, then it is also form bounded, respectively form small w.r.t~$(P-A)^2$ with the same constants, see \cite{ahs}.
+The diamagnetic inequality implies that if a quadratic form $q$ is form bounded, respectively form small w.r.t.\ $P^2$, then it is also form bounded, respectively form small w.r.t.\ $(P-A)^2$ with the same constants, see \cite{ahs}.
+Except for Tiktopoulos' formula \eqref{Tiktopoulos}, the following is well--known.